 Ericaceous Lime Hating Plants

-Plants that don’t like growing in soils that contain lime are called ericaceous plants, acid lovers or lime haters.
+Ericaceous plants are plants that don’t like growing in soils that contain lime.
+They are also known as acid lovers or lime haters.
 This means they won’t grow well in soils that have a high pH - such soils are referred to as alkaline.

 Ericaceous plants include rhododendron, camellia, azalea, pieris, summer-flowering heathers (calluna) and even Japanese maples (acer) among others.
 This also applies to blueberries.